top of page

 Bu sözün esas anlamı “demet, deste”dir.

-The principal meaning of this word is “bundle, bunch.”
+The essential meaning of this word is “bundle, bunch.”

 Bu söz, “demet, deste” demektir.